bbepis/XUnity.AutoTranslator/README.md

 For more examples of implementations, you can simply take a look at this projects source code.

 **NOTE**: If you implement a class based on the `HttpEndpoint` and you get an error where the web request is never completed, then it is likely due to the web server requiring Tls1.2.
 Unity-mono has issues with this spec and it will cause the request to lock up forever.
 The only solutions to this for now are:
  * Disable SSL, if you can.
-There are many situations where it is simply not possible to do this because the web server will simply redirect back to the HTTPS endoint.
+There are many situations where it is simply not possible to do this because the web server will simply redirect back to the HTTPS endpoint.
  * Use the `WwwEndpoint` instead.
-I highly advice against this though, unless it is an authenticated endpoint.
+I highly advise against this though, unless it is an authenticated endpoint.

 Another way to implement a translator is to implement the `ExtProtocolEndpoint` class.
 This can be used to delegate the actual translation logic to an external process.
 Currently there is no documentation on this, but you can take a look at the LEC implementation, which uses it.